-11/18 BENAROYA LECTURE | Israel and COVID-19 in Historical and Social Scientific Perspective
+11/18 BENAROYA LECTURE | Analyzing the Israeli COVID-19 Response in Context: Social, Historical and Ethical Perspectives

-Thursday, November 18, 8:00 pm PST - 9:00 pm PST
+Thursday, November 18, 2021, 8:00 pm PST - 9:00 pm PST

 Image: Wheel of public health interventions, developed by the Minnesota Department of Health (2019).

 Nadav Davidovitch, Professor of Health Systems Management at Ben-Gurion University of the Negev, gave the 2021 Jack and Rebecca Benaroya Endowed Lecture in Israel Studies, discussing Israel’s response to the COVID-19 pandemic in conversation with Abraham Flaxman, Associate Professor of Global Health at the University of Washington.

 Watch the presentations now: